See the elections taking place in Latin America this year. This post will be updated with outcomes as the elections are completed.

 DATE OF ELECTION February 9.
 No presidential candidate won a majority of the vote, so a runoff election will now be held on April 13.

-TYPE OF ELECTION General election.
-Ecuador is electing its president, 151 assembly members and five Andean parliamentarians.
+TYPE OF ELECTION General election to elect Ecuador’s president, 151 assembly members and five Andean parliamentarians.

 The 2025 general election will also elect members of the National Assembly to a full four-year term.
 The recently expanded 151-seat National Assembly will run concurrently with the first round of the presidential election and all elected officials will begin a four-year term in May 2025.

 OUTCOME In the Feb.
-9 election, Daniel Noboa narrowly placed ahead of Luisa González in the first round, but no candidate won a majority, and as such, a runoff will now be held on April 13, 2025.
+9 election, Daniel Noboa, a center-right politician of the National Democratic Action (ADN), narrowly placed ahead of Luisa González of the Citizen Revolution Movement (RC) in the first round, but as no candidate won a majority, a runoff was held on April 13.
+In the runoff election, Incumbent President Noboa was re-elected for a full term with 55.63% of the vote.

 The election results for the parliamentary races were similarly closely divided with González’s RC party controlling 64 seats to Noboa’s ADN party with 66 seats.
-76 votes are required for a majority, so the next legislature will feature important coalitions that will be crucial in either being in favor of or in opposition to either a Noboa or González administration.
+76 votes are required for a majority, so the next legislature will feature important coalitions that will be crucial in either being in favor of or in opposition to a Noboa.

-TYPE OF ELECTION General election.
-Bolivia is electing its president, vice president, members of the Chamber of Deputies and members of the Chamber of Senators.
+TYPE OF ELECTION General election to elect Bolivia’s president, vice president, members of the Chamber of Deputies and members of the Chamber of Senators.

 DATE OF ELECTION October 26.